abteen/nn-rank/readme.md

     pip install -e .
 ```

-The `nnrank/example_scripts` folder hows different ways to use the package.
+The `nnrank/example_scripts` folder shows different ways to use the package.

 ## Reproducing Paper Results